 Less toxins and more fortification of the herbal kind assist you in staying strong and healthy because your body isn't wasting energy on managing physiological stress, therefore the normal amount of spontaneous distress experienced in everyday life is handled with less energy.

 Some adaptogens you may already be familiar with; Ashwagandah, Liquorice, Cardamom, Ginger, Nettle, Lemonbalm, Yarrow, Rooibos, Honeybush...and the list goes on.
 Each of these adaptogens works within the system that is your body, to either regulate or balance the metabolism.
 Some work well on the nervous system to positively impact digestion and vice-versa.
 Others work in a protective way on the cardio-pulmonary system to prevent illness of the respiratory system or blood.
-It's great that these botanical helpers know what to do without us having to direct them.
-You get an blanket effect of releasing toxins and fortifying your immune system, so it's a win-win-win cycle that ultimately benefits you.
+It's great that these botanical helpers know what to do without direction or artificial stimulation.
+You get a blanket effect of releasing toxins and fortifying your immune system, so it's a win-win-win cycle that ultimately benefits you.

 MEM's best sellers packed with adaptogens are: